Make a Difference...

 - Site Greeters

 Team Coordinators schedule volunteers to deliver on the team's assigned day(s).
 For example, some teams deliver on the first and third Wednesday's, while others may deliver Monday through Friday during the second week of each month.
-Teams or individuals may deliver:
+Teams may deliver:

 - one day a week